Coastal pubs in Essex: 8 of the best places to go

 5. Lock and Barrel, Frinton-on-Sea

 The Lock and Barrel in Frinton-on-Sea is well known for being the first pub to open in the town.
 Found on Connaught Avenue, it sits neatly amongst the charming independent shops and boutiques making it perfectly positioned as a mid-shopping trip stop-off for food and a few drinks.
-With lots of raised seating areas, cosy log fires and a couple of outdoor courtyards, there’s plenty of space if you’re for a quiet lunch.
+With lots of raised seating areas, cosy log fires and a couple of outdoor courtyards, there’s plenty of space if you’re in for a quiet lunch.
 The food served is traditional pub fare ranging from home-made steak and ale pie to a homely lasagne and even a few vegetarian dishes.

 6. The Queens Head, Maldon